ashiqcsebu/Swap-ReSelling-Website/README.md

-# SWAP-A complete reselling Website to Buy and Sell Used Mobile Phone
+# SWAP-A Complete Re-selling Website to Buy and Sell Used Mobile Phone

 ## Description of project: Full Stack Web site based on MERN stack technology.